Sales enablement was supposed to make selling easier.

 But here’s the big challenge with these tools:

-Sales often doesn’t know where to find the most up-to-date content.
-And Product Marketing doesn’t know when and if content is being used in the sales cycle, nor for which customer profile—both sides are often in the dark.
+They make it difficult for sellers to find the most up-to-date content.
+Plus, Product Marketing doesn’t know when and if content is being used in the sales cycle, or for which customer profile—which means both sides are in the dark.

 Newer versions of these tools have emerged to partially solve these challenges.